Tips for people who stammer on using the phone, asking for things in shops, saying your name and more.

 Our Contacting 999 & First Aid page has tips on communicating with people around you in emergency situations.

 There's a range of apps available which aim to increase fluency if that's what you're looking for.
 You can download these to smartphones and use them with earphones in speaking situations.
 There are a couple of fluency devices as well which do a similar thing.
-See our Stammering Apps & Devices page to find out all about them.
+See Stammering Apps & Devices to find out all about them.